BLOG

 "I’ve noticed some changes in your behavior recently.
 Is there anything bothering you?"

-2. Addressing the Root Cause for Employee Attitude Change
+2. Address the Root Cause for Employee Attitude Change

 After starting the open-ended conversation, you can identify the root cause by carefully listening to the employee's concerns and asking follow-up questions to gather more context and insight into the underlying issue.